 Snape froze.
 His body was coiled and tense.

 Harry reached for him, seeking one to reassure, to deny him nothing.

 Harry could not speak.
 But his fear was more eloquent than any words.

 Snape lifted himself once more.
 He caught the little one to him in a fierce embrace.

 McGonagall could not help but watch.
 It felt odd, to see something so intimate, the mutual need of parent and child satisfied at last in a strange agony of surrender.
 Snape’s white lips found the little one’s head and for the first time he kissed that messy shock of black hair.
 He, who had loved but never known love, was at last overcome.
 And Harry, who did not understand what had been said or brought to light while he slept, responded to his surrogate father’s attention with a fearful surprise soon replaced by joy.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Weaver_BlyWrite a Review